A collection of books, activities, and design thinking tools.

 Focus on activities and worksheets

-The book includes a collection of collaborative, problem-solving exercises –– selected for their flexibility and adaptability to a range of businesses.
+The book about design thinking includes a collection of collaborative, problem-solving exercises –– selected for their flexibility and adaptability to a range of businesses.

 Download and print these design thinking activities that are best suited for your team, and start practicing design thinking today.